How much does law school cost?

 You are eligible to receive financial aid, if needed, in an amount not to exceed the COA established by the law school you attend for the academic year.

-If your financial circumstances change after you complete and file your financial aid forms, notify the financial aid office so that your financial aid award can be revised if necessary.
+If your financial circumstances change after you complete and file your financial aid forms, notify the financial aid office serving the law school so that your financial aid award can be revised if necessary.

 What is independent and dependent status?

 All graduate and professional school students are considered financially independent of their parents for the purposes of determining federal aid eligibility.
 This means that for the purpose of applying for federal aid (including federal student loans), submission of parental information is not required.

 Law schools, however, may require parental financial information for institutional grants and scholarships.
 You should be aware that the law schools have specific policies and procedures regarding independent status for the allocation of institutional funds.
 These guidelines will vary by school.
 You should investigate those guidelines for all the schools you are interested in attending.

 How does my credit history impact my eligibility?